Lemmy: Film and television

+He also appeared in several movies from Troma Entertainment, including the narrator in Tromeo and Juliet (1996) and as himself in both Terror Firmer (1999) and Citizen Toxie: The Toxic Avenger IV (2000).
+His last role was portraying the President of the United States in Return to Nuke 'Em High Volume 1 (2013).
+He has a cameo role in the film Down and Out with the Dolls (Kurt Voss, 2001), where he plays a lodger who lives in a closet.

+In 2008, he appeared on Down and Dirty with Jim Norton as the series DJ, and also wrote the theme music.

+He appeared in a 2001 advertisement for Kit Kat, playing violin as part of a string quartet in a genteel tearoom.
+In 2015, Lemmy appeared as a central figure in the Björn Tagemose-directed silent film Gutterdämmerung opposite Grace Jones, Henry Rollins, Iggy Pop, Tom Araya of Slayer and Eagles of Death Metal's Jesse Hughes.

 Personal life

+Relationships and children

 At the age of 17, Lemmy met a holidaying girl named Cathy.
 He followed her to Stockport, where she gave birth to his son Sean, who was put up for adoption.
 In the 2010 documentary film Lemmy, he mentioned having a son whose mother had only recently reconnected with him and "hadn't got the heart to tell him who his father was."
-Later, during his time with the Rockin' Vickers, he slept with a woman in Manchester named Tracy; she had a son, Paul Inder, whom Lemmy met six years later.
+Later, during his time with the Rockin' Vickers, he had a son, Paul Inder, with a woman in Manchester named Tracy; Lemmy met this son six years later.
 As an adult, Inder became a guitarist and occasionally joined Lemmy on stage.

+Lemmy stated many times that the love of his life was Susan Bennett, who died in 1971 at age 19 by drowning in a bathtub after a heroin overdose.
+He dedicated his autobiography to her and also hated heroin due to the incident.

+Residences

-Lemmy lived in Los Angeles from 1990 until his death in 2015, his last residence being a two-room apartment two blocks away from his favourite hangout, the Rainbow Bar and Grill.
+From 1990 until his death in 2015, Lemmy lived in a rent-controlled two-room apartment in West Hollywood, two blocks away from his favourite hangout, the Rainbow Bar and Grill.

+Sexual activity

-In the 2005 Channel 4 documentary Motörhead: Live Fast, Die Old, it was claimed that Lemmy had slept with over 2,000 women.
+In the Channel 4 documentary Motörhead: Live Fast, Die Old (2005), it was claimed that Lemmy had sex with over 2,000 women.
 He later quipped, "I said more than 1,000; the magazine made 2,000 of it."

-Maxim had Lemmy at No. 8 on its top ten "Living Sex Legends" list, as they claimed that he had slept with around 1,200 women.
+In 2006, Maxim ranked Lemmy at No. 8 on its top ten "Living Sex Legends" list, claiming that he had sex with around 1,200 women.

 He is featured in the book Sex Tips from Rock Stars (2010) by Paul Miles.